Posandu/tronic247/posts/how-to-add-prisma-to-a-next-js-project/index.md

 tags: ['database', 'mysql', 'prisma', 'nextjs']
 img: /wp-content/uploads/2022/12/Adding-Prisma-to-a-Next.js-project.png
 updated: '2024-06-13'
+excerpt: Learn how to add Prisma to a Next.js project and connect it to a MySQL database.
 ---

 In this article, you will learn how to add Prisma to a Next.js project.
 You will learn how to set up Prisma and connect it to a MySQL database.
 Let's get started!